ocaml-sf/learn-ocaml-example-repository/tutorials/features-3-12.md

 Since OCaml 3.12, you can locally open a module within an expression, using the `let open` syntax.
-It can be very useful when accessing multiple values of a modules, without exposing them elsewhere:
+It can be very useful when accessing multiple values of a module, without exposing them elsewhere:

     | let open List in
     | map fst (map (fun x -> (x,1)) [1;2;3;4])